dasch-swiss/dsp-api/docs/05-internals/design/principles/consistency-checking.md

 useful to enforce consistency constraints in the triplestore itself, for two reasons:

-1. To prevent inconsistencies resulting from bugs in the Knora API server.
+1. To prevent inconsistencies resulting from bugs in the DSP-API server.
 2. To prevent users from inserting inconsistent data directly into the triplestore, bypassing Knora.